Dougniel/katacoda-scenarios/colis-nc-knative/intro.md

 # 🚀 What is Knative

-[Knative](https://knative.dev/docs/) is Kubernetes-based platform to deploy and manage serverless services easily.
+[Knative](https://knative.dev/docs/) is Kubernetes-based platform to deploy and manage serverless services easily (more in depth [here](https://www.katacoda.com/swapb/scenarios/knative-intro)).
 [Kind](https://kind.sigs.k8s.io) is an easy-to-install Kubernetes environemment for local development.

 # 📦 What is colis-nc